MicrosoftDocs/win32/desktop-src/search/-search-3x-wds-qryidx-stackedby.md

 ---
-Description: 'The stackedby argument specifies the property column to stack results by.
-You can stack by any valid property from the property system.' ms.assetid: '7563bf34-b790-4cb0-94fa-31e771f34455'
+Description: The stackedby argument specifies the property column to stack results by.
+You can stack by any valid property from the property system. ms.assetid: 7563bf34-b790-4cb0-94fa-31e771f34455
 title: STACKEDBY Argument
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # STACKEDBY Argument